nf-core/sarek/docs/usage.md

 ### Create containers with pre-downloaded cache

 nf-core is no longer maintaining containers with pre-downloaded cache.
+Hosting the cache within the container is not recommended as it can cause a number of problems.
+Instead we recommned using an external cache.
+The following is left for legacy reasons.

 But for each of these tools, an helper script `build.sh` can be found at the root of the tool folder in the nf-core module repo ([snpeff](https://github.com/nf-core/modules/tree/master/modules/nf-core/snpeff) and [ensemblvep](https://github.com/nf-core/modules/tree/master/modules/nf-core/ensemblvep)), and can be adapted for your usage.